 Tiny Tim Tomato

-45 days, dwarf — 'For its very small and compact plant size, 'Tiny Tim' is a heavy yielder producing clusters of fine flavored, small, globe-shaped, red colored fruit that are about one-half inch in diameter.
+45 days — 'For its very small and compact plant size, 'Tiny Tim' is a heavy yielder producing clusters of fine flavored, small, globe-shaped, red colored fruit that are about one-half inch in diameter.

 When grown in pots, this variety only grows ten to twelve inches tall and fourteen inches across.
 It may grow a bit bigger when planted directly in the garden.
 Can be grown as a potted plant anytime of the year.
 Good for small gardens, patios, or apartment dwellers.
 Also well suited for hydroponics cultivation.